vic-ma/howtodismantle.github.io/_posts/2024-08-22-I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.md

 ![image](/assets/2024-08-22/050.png)

-To reset the counter to its predefined initial value (usually 0), we use a Building Block to write to an OPC UA node.
-The I/O module offers a special node called `ns=2;s=U-7560M.IN0_CounterClear`.
+To reset the counter to its predefined initial value (usually 0), we write to a special OPC UA node with Building Blocks.
+The I/O module offers a node called `ns=2;s=U-7560M.IN0_CounterClear`.
 If this node is set to `true`, then the counter is reset.
 To find the ID of a node, we can use the node subscription dialog from the data source windows.
 All the OPC UA node metadata is shown there.

 ![image](/assets/2024-08-22/060.png)

 ## Set the output

 Setting an output channel works similarly to resetting a counter: We write to a node.
-To output 0, we use the node `ns=2;s=U-7560M.RL0`.
+For output 0, we use the node `ns=2;s=U-7560M.RL0`.
 We set it to 1 to turn the channel on, and to 0 to turn it off.

 ![image](/assets/2024-08-22/070.png)

-## conclusion
+## Conclusion

-Using OPC UA over MQTT is very straight forward because no JSON parsing is necessary.
-The samples in this article shows that no JSON parsing is necessary.
-The whole data processing is done type safe without any addtional knowledge about the source.
-We just use OPC ua metadata to set up out connectivity.
+Using OPC UA over MQTT is straightforward because there is no JSON parsing necessary, as shown in this article.
+The entire data processing is done in a type-safe way without any special knowledge about the source.
+We just use OPC UA metadata to set up the connectivity.